LOOK AND LEARN

 Our responses to art are very personal, and that’s just as it should be.
 A little information, however, can help make encounters with art more enjoyable and rewarding.
 This page offers some guidance to help people appreciate the art offered by the Newport News Public Art Foundation.
 It can be a resource for parents who want to expose their children to art, for adults trying to figure out what that thing is that appeared alongside a street near them, or for teachers preparing their classes for a field trip.

-Walking Tour: Riverside and CNU
+Walking Tour: Riverside to CNU

 Enjoy a 2-mile, round trip walk to enjoy three of our sculptures, more art, the new pedestrian/bike trail and the Christopher Newport University campus.